Metro Transit (St. Louis): MidAmerica Airport extension

 In 2019, the St. Clair County Transit District was awarded $96 million in Illinois infrastructure funding to build a 5.2 mi extension of the Red Line from Shiloh-Scott to MidAmerica St. Louis Airport in Mascoutah.
 This extension will include two 2.6 mi segments, a double-track and a single-track segment, along with a station at the airport.
-Construction on the extension began in 2023 with Metro expecting to begin operations in early 2026.
+Construction on the extension began in 2023 with Metro expecting to begin operations in 2026.